sanjeevphd/Docker4ModernML/notes.rst

   - Create readme. [done]
   - Add .dockerignore file [done]
   - Push to GitHub. [done]
   - Add a default editor - vim.
 Perhaps setup an editor option.
+[Done]
+  - Are pre-commit hooks a bit much here?
   - Support CI/CD with GitHub Actions (ex.
 On git push, build docker image, test and push to docker hub).
   - Write about it all